AtulYadavCodes/leeaiex/README.md

 4. View hints or type your own question
 5. AI responses appear in the chat window, styled and scrollable

-### Backend Flow
-1. Extension sends POST request to `/backend` with:
-   - LeetCode URL + hint1/2/3
-   - Or a custom message
-2. Node.js backend calls **Google Gemini AI** with structured prompt
-3. AI generates **HTML response** with hints or explanation
-4. Frontend displays the response in the chat box

 ---